charliemblack/gemfire-asset-tracking/README.md

 ```

 **NOTE:** The Grid servers are normally storing data so we normally set the heaps to be large enough to satisfy the
 storage of the data, indexes and run any application code.
+One item to think about when scoping heap space is how big the object
+pointers are.
+If we maintain less then 32GB heaps we can use java compressed oops (`XX:+UseCompressedOops`).
+If we
+we need to use heap sizes larger then 32GB think about using more then 48-64GB to overcome the impact of the larger
+object pointers.

 **NOTE:** The locators strings are the same (``locators=hosta[10334],hostb[10334]``).